 An advancing movement in Multi-Cancer Early Detection (MCED) offers use of sophisticated technologies to identify signals of early cancer in blood and can detect a variety of cancers, many of which are potentially lethal and currently have no recommended screening tests.
 The ease and convenience of cancer detection via a single blood draw is an important added advantage that could help achieve better compliance than existing single-cancer screening tests.
 Still, the goal is not to have an MCED test replace the current cancer screening paradigm, but rather to complement existing single-cancer screening tests. (source- AJMC link)

-• In a validation study, an MCED test identified a diversity of cancer signals with high specificity.
+• In a comparative response study, an MCED test identified a diversity of cancer signals with high specificity.

 • The MCED test predicted the origin of the cancer signal with high accuracy across multiple cancer types.

 • Results support the use of this MCED test on a population scale as a complement to existing single-cancer screening tests.

 In this pre-specified, large-scale, clinical sub-study, the MCED test demonstrated high specificity and accuracy of CSO prediction and detected cancer signals across a wide diversity of cancers.
 These results support the feasibility of this blood-based MCED test as a complement to existing single-cancer screening tests. (source: Annals of Oncology link)